 Adams, Arapahoe, and Douglas County Salvation Army assistance programs.

 Individuals faced with a hardship can contact the Salvation Army.
 The agency supports the entire region, including the low income in Douglas, Arapahoe, and Adams County.
-A number of emergency assistance programs and social services are administered for working poor families, including food, emergency financial assistance, case management and more.
+A number of emergency assistance programs and social services are administered for working poor families, including food, emergency financial assistance for rent or utilities, case management and more.

 Education and employment services are offered in the region.
 Case managers from the Salvation Army can direct people to these resources and non-profits that administer them.
 Additional workshops and classes address basic skills instruction and issues such as emergencies, shopping, housing counseling, jobs, community services, and more.
 Referrals are offered for other more specialized needs as well, including they are made for those who are qualified for advanced GED levels or more in depth job training classes.
 Having a solid education is important to finding a job in the challenging Colorado job market.